Testing Many Restrictions Under Heteroskedasticity: Introduction

 \section{Introduction}

-One of the central tenets in modern economic research is to consider models that allow for flexible specifications of heterogeneity and to establish whether there is the presence or absence of meaningful heterogeneity in particular empirical settings.
-For example, \cite{abowd1999high} studies whether there is firm-specific heterogeneity in a linear model for individual log-wages, \cite{card2016firms} asks if this heterogeneity varies by the individual's education, and \cite{lachowska2019firm} investigates whether the firm-specific heterogeneity is constant over time.
-Other work relies on similarly flexible models to investigate the presence of heterogeneity in health economics \citep{finkelstein2016sources}, in educational settings \citep{sacerdote2001peer}, and to study neighborhood effects \citep{chetty2018impacts}.
+One of the central tenets in modern economic research is to consider models that allow for flexible specifications of heterogeneity and to establish whether {meaningful heterogeneity is present or absent in a particular empirical setting}.
+For example, \cite{abowd1999high} study whether there is firm-specific heterogeneity in a linear model for individual log-wages, \cite{card2016bargaining,card2016firms} ask if this heterogeneity varies by the individual's {gender or} education, and \cite{lachowska2019firm} investigate whether the firm-specific heterogeneity is constant over time.
+Other work relies on similarly flexible models to investigate the presence of heterogeneity in health economics \citep{finkelstein2016sources} and to study neighborhood effects \citep{chetty2018impacts}.
 In all these examples, the absence of a particular dimension of heterogeneity corresponds to a hypothesis that imposes hundreds or thousands of restrictions on the model of interest.
-The present paper provides a tool to conduct a test of such hypotheses.
+The present paper provides a tool to conduct a test of such hypotheses. {In contemporary work, \cite{kline2022systemic} apply our proposed test in a study of discrimination among U.S. employers.}